ssp21/ssp21-spec/ssp21.md

 The SSP21 message syntax is similar to other message definition schemes such as ASN.1, but is specifically designed for security-oriented applications instead of generic application layer messaging, namely:

-* The syntax is simple, limited, and only accomodates the requirements of this specification
+* The syntax is simple, limited, and only accomodates the requirements of this specification.
-* Any given message has one and only one valid serialziation, similar to ASN.1 DER
+* Any given message has one and only one valid serialziation, similar to ASN.1 DER.
-* String types are intentionally not provided as they tend to lead to abuse and vulnerabilties
+* String types are intentionally not provided as they tend to lead to abuse and vulnerabilties.
-* The amount of memory a message will require to deserialize shall always be a static constant known at compile-time
+* Self-describing serialization is not an objective like the tag, length, value (TLV) serialization in ASN.1 BER or DER.
-* Self-describing serialization is not an objective like the tag, length, value (TLV) serialization in ASN.1 BER or DER
+* The amount of memory a message will require to deserialize is always a constant known at compile-time.

 #### Structs